Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Generation of Dataset for AoSA

-where $Rep$ indicates the reputation score of the user, $nFoS$ is the number of followers, and $nF$ represents the number of followings.
-In general, famous accounts, such as celebrities, have a large number of followers but few followings, yielding a score close to one.
-On the contrary, for a genuine account, the following and follower counts are nearly equivalent.
-However, in the case of spammers, the follower count is lower, and the following count is larger, implying a reputation score close to zero.
+where $Rep$ indicates the reputation score of the user, $nFoS$ is the number of followers, and $nF$ represents the number of followings. \\ \\

-\item \textbf{Content Level: }\\ Social bots typically send similar-sounding tweets with inconsistent grammar and illogical writing patterns.
-We determined the following content-based features to classify Twitter users as human or automatic accounts. \subitem \textbf{$C_{1,2}$: Number of Tweets, Retweets: }It is incredibly challenging for bots to replicate human tweeting behavior.
-In most cases, the bots deliver tweets from the database or publish them using a probabilistic method like the Markov chain algorithm, or they retweet rather than tweet.
-Twitter bot accounts frequently send out a large number of tweets to accomplish their goal before they are discovered and blocked.
-This feature is indeed strong as it focuses on the spammers' typical pattern of behavior.
-Furthermore, the automated spammers' propensity for retweeting can be used to distinguish automatic accounts from humans~\cite{fazil2018hybrid}.
-The total number of tweets by the user is counted from the date of creation of the Twitter account and represented as $nTweet$.
-The number of retweets~($nRT$) is determined by counting the number of tweets that start with RT. \subitem \textbf{$C_{3}$: Average Length of Tweets: }With the use of this feature, we can determine how well a user posts tweets, i.e., around the same length or dynamic length.
+\textbf{\textit{Content Level Features:} } We determined the following content-based features to classify Twitter users as human or automatic accounts.\\ \textbf{$C_{1,2}$: Number of Tweets, Retweets: }Bots often struggle to mimic human tweeting behavior, as they typically generate tweets from databases, use probabilistic methods like the Markov chain algorithm, or opt for retweeting, sending a high volume of tweets to achieve their goals before detection, making this a valuable indicator for identifying spammers.
+Additionally, the preference of automated spammers for retweets is a distinguishing characteristic, and user behavior is measured in terms of the total number of tweets from the account's creation date~($nTweet$) and the count of retweets~($nRT$) based on tweets starting with RT~\cite{fazil2018hybrid}.\\ \textbf{$C_{3}$: Average Length of Tweets: }With the use of this feature, we can determine how well a user posts tweets, i.e., around the same length or dynamic length.
 It computes the average length of tweets posted by a user.

-where $\mu_{lenTweet}$ is the average length of $N$ tweets, and $len(tweet_i)$ represents length of $i^{th}$ tweet. \subitem \textbf{$C_{4}$: Standard Deviation of Length of Tweets: } In~\cite{rovito2022evolutionary, CardaioliCSFLV21}, researchers found that automatic accounts have a lower standard deviation of tweet lengths, compared to humans, which implies that the bot accounts are probably posting identical or similar information.
+where $\mu_{lenTweet}$ is the average length of $N$ tweets, and $len(tweet_i)$ represents length of $i^{th}$ tweet.\\ \textbf{$C_{4}$: Standard Deviation of Length of Tweets: } In~\cite{rovito2022evolutionary}\cite{CardaioliCSFLV21}, researchers found that automatic accounts have a lower standard deviation of tweet lengths, compared to humans, which implies that the bot accounts are probably posting identical or similar information.
 This attribute is determined using Equation~\ref{eq:sd}.